bazelbuild/proposals/designs/2021-08-10-rules-authors-sig.md

 Any member joining the SIG should commit to active participation to support the goals of the group.

-We propose that the group be initially formed with a representative from each of the [recommended] rulesets.
+We propose that the group be initially formed with a representative from each of the [recommended] rulesets and each of the canonical rulesets (those hosted on the bazelbuild GitHub org).

 > We could consider some metric of popularity as well, as some
 > recommended rulesets don't seem actively maintained.